alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 - someone who just could not or did not want to say *no* to review your manuscript and now regrets it
 - experts in the field that know you, but also know about your vulnerabilities (without exploiting them, they simply know about)

-There are certainly other types of reviewers, but the latter two types may be the most prominent, and they can be convinced of your manuscript by _a really goofd manuscript_ where you did everything right!
+There are certainly other types of reviewers, but the latter two types may be the most prominent, and they can be convinced of your manuscript by *a really good manuscript/research project* where you did everything right!
-Yet, even with bad-tempered reviewers, addressing their issues most of the time will nevertheless help you strengthen your manuscript!
+Yet, even with bad-tempered reviewers, addressing their issues most of the time will help you strengthen your manuscript!
 Send the reviews to all co-authors and discuss the issues raised with them!
 Pre-structure the revision process and then assign tasks to the other authors!
 Don't ask for help – assign tasks in a friendly manner and set a clear deadline, e.g.: